 How to get a startup loan

-Do you need money to get a business idea off paper and into reality?
+Do you need money to get a business idea off the ground?
 Then you probably need a startup loan.
-But do they even exist?
-We answer your big questions about loans for new businesses.
+So how can you get one?

 Startup loan or loan to start up?

 The bad news is there’s really no such thing as a startup loan.
 The good news is that almost anything can be a startup loan.
 Confused?
 Don’t be.
 "Startup loan" is just a name.
 It’s bank marketing.
 You could use any type of loan to start a business.

 Bank loans for business